 The place where you control printing settings, display units, time zone, and more.
 Read this article for a more detailed walk-through of the Settings tab: The Settings tab in Ticket.

 - To create a shipment, go to New Bookings > New in the top menu.
 This will send you to the production view.
 (Click on the image for a larger view).

 - Select a product under the Carrier tab.
 The product drop-down list contains all the products available in your Ticket.
 Also, check any additional services needed here.

 - Fill in information about the Receiver: name, address, post code, city, and country.
 Additional contact information such as phone number and email might be required.
 If you are missing information required by the carrier, you will get an error message when trying to print.

 - Many customers have a default sender address added to their configuration.
 If this is the case for you, you can skip filling in the sender address as this will be prefilled.

-- Fill in information about the goods such as number of packages, content, weight, etc.
+- Fill in information about the goods such as the number of packages, content, weight, etc.

-- If it is relevant for your shipment, you may fill in additional information in the References, Messages, COD and IF Insurance tabs.
+- If it is relevant to your shipment, you may fill in additional information in the References, Messages, COD and IF Insurance tabs.